Benefits Orientation - Welcome

 You may enroll in the CoBen Cash Option

-when you are hired, during the annual open enrollment period, or when you gain other health coverage.
+when you are hired, during the annual open enrollment period, or when you gain other qualifying group health coverage.

 If you have questions on Health Benefits, contact your department's Personnel Office.